-CK Lam, Director, Data Center Fabric and Virtualization, Asia Pacific, Brocade
+CK Lam, Director, Data Center Fabric and Virtualization, AP, Brocade

 The technology industry operates on micro and meta innovation cycles.
 Micro-cycles happen every hour, day, week, and year.
 But each meta-cycle is approximately 20 years, bringing fundamental disruption that changes the industry and ripples through every other business to change the way we work and live.
 We are now entering the next meta-cycle.